 It is possible to stay in Da Nang for a night or two, but you are also able to see all of the best sites on a day trip from Hoi An.
 We got there by moped, but you can also arrange bus transfers if you are passing through and wish to stay there.

 Steeped in history, and any culture seekers dream, Hoi An is simply a must on your ‘where to go in Vietnam’ list.
-And for very good reason.
-This sleepy town packs a bunch of exciting and interesting activities for anyone craving small-town vibes, especially after experiencing the bustle of bigger cities in Vietnam.
+And for an excellent reason.
+This sleepy town packs a bunch of exciting activities for anyone craving small-town vibes, especially after experiencing the bustle of bigger cities in Vietnam.

 One of Hoi An’s biggest draws apart from its deep-rooted history is its arts.
 Whatever you do don’t leave Hoi An without taking a lantern making class and a getting tailor-made outfit.
 Those seeking to venture beyond the Old Town, don’t miss one of the glorious sandy beaches nearby.
 Biking to An Bang Beach is a popular activity for sunshine seekers and beachgoers.
 Foodies also won’t be disappointed as Hoi An is one of the best places to enjoy authentic street food in Vietnam.
 To get a real feel of the town and attractions, spend at least 2-3 days here.

-Best Places to visit on the Vietnam Southeast Coast
+Best Places to Visit Vietnam – Southeast Coast

-The Vinpearl Amusement Park on Hon Tre Island is also a great spot to spend a few hours – be sure to visit the massive aquarium and get a bird’s-eye view of the bay by cable car!
+The Vinpearl Amusement Park on Hon Tre Island is also a great spot to spend a few hours.
+Be sure to also visit the massive aquarium and get a bird’s-eye view of the bay by cable car!

-Besides these, Nha Trang also offers visitors a glimpse into past traditions and boasts with some great outdoor activities.
-Pop by the religious towers of Po Nagar Cham Towers for breathtaking views over the Cai River and a peek into this religious Hindu place of worship.
-If you have a bit more time, consider visiting the Ba Ho Waterfalls for a quick dip in the cool mountain waters or better yet, head to the Hon Khoi Salt Fields for amazing photo ops.
+Besides these, Nha Trang also offers visitors a glimpse into age-old traditions and boasts some great outdoor activities.
+Pop by the religious towers of Po Nagar Cham Towers for breathtaking views over the Cai River and a peek into this Hindu holy place of worship.
+If you have a bit more time, consider visiting the Ba Ho Waterfalls for a quick dip in the fresh mountain waters.
+Or better yet, head to the Hon Khoi Salt Fields for fantastic photo ops.

 Visiting the nearby hot springs and chilling in a mud bath is another popular treat in Nha Trang.
 So if you fancy getting yourself covered in mud definitely give it a try!